TeachBooks/TeachBooks/README.md

 Note that `teachbooks build book` would build a book without stripping the tagged lines, just as `jupyter-book build book` would.

+Additional options like used in jupyterbook (`--all` for example) can be added to the command similary as with the `jupyter-book` command.

 ## Local Python server
 Easily start and stop a local Python server to better test your book while writing (e.g., the interactive Python features require a local server to properly check certain TeachBooks features).
 Some features like interactive python code and Grasple only work when a webserver serves the HTML content for a book.
 Rather than building the book in your repository and updating the website on the internet, you can use a local webserver to view the book:
 1. Make sure you have the TeachBooks Python package installed (e.g., `pip install teachbooks`)